Baseball at the Summer Olympics – Wikipedia

 - The distinction is that professional leagues in countries such as Japan and South Korea, for example, take time off to let their best players to compete in the Olympics in those countries.

-It was never his intention to urge the Major League Baseball to suspend its season, but rather to enable some of its greatest players to be used for a week or two, possibly similar to the annual All-Star Week in July, but only once every four years, according to Fraccari.
+It was never his intention to ask the Major League Baseball to pause its season, but rather to allow some of its best players to be used for a week or so, perhaps similar to the annual All-Star Week in July, but only once every four years, according to Fraccari.

-(19) The United States has also triumphed in that competition just once, in 2017, with Japan, which is now ranked #1 in the world, having won the first two, in 2006 and 2009.
+(19) The United States has also triumphed in that competition only once, in 2017, with Japan, which is currently ranked first in the world, having won the first two, in 2006 and 2009.

-Many believe that nothing can compare to the worldwide appeal of the Games, the financial benefits that come with being an official Olympic sport, and the attraction of winning a gold medal at the Games.
+Many believe that nothing can compare to the global appeal of the Games, the financial benefits that come with being an official Olympic sport, and the allure of winning a gold medal at the Games.

 Tommy Lasorda, a manager who is a member of the Baseball Hall of Fame, was in charge of the team.

-Scioscia will captain the United States against Nicaragua in Port St.
+- On Monday night, Scioscia will lead the United States against Nicaragua in Port St.

-On top of that, the United States will take on two baseball powerhouses in the Dominican Republic and Puerto Rico over the next two days: the former All-Stars Jose Bautista and Melky Cabrera, as well as top outfield prospect Julio Rodriguez of the Seattle Mariners, and the Dominican Republic’s counterpart, the Dominican Republic.
+- Over the following two days, the United States will also play two baseball strongholds: the Dominican Republic, whose roster includes the former All-Stars Jose Bautista and Melky Cabrera and the top outfield prospect Julio Rodriguez of the Seattle Mariners, and Puerto Rico.

-The second- and third-place teams will advance to the final qualifier, which was originally scheduled for mid-June in Taiwan but has recently been moved to Mexico due to an increase in virus cases and travel restrictions in the United States and other countries.
+- The second- and third-place teams will advance to the final qualifier, originally scheduled for mid-June in Taiwan butrecently shifted to Mexicobecause of rising virus cases and travel restrictions.

-“It’s beyond comprehension that our sport isn’t represented at the Olympics,” Willie Randolph, a former standout second baseman for the New York Yankees who has served as a coach for the national team, said last year.
-It would be — I’m sorry to say — humiliating for me to do anything like that.
+“I can’t even fathom that our game is not represented in the Olympics,” the former star Yankees second baseman Willie Randolph, who has been a coach for the national team, said last year.
+“That, to me, would be — I’m sorry — embarrassing.”

 2020 vision: The future of Olympic baseball after Tokyo isn’t so clear